How to get into Factorio without overcomplicating things.

 While not particularly clear from the visuals, seriously, when you see a conveyor belt, you should always imagine you are seeing two belts side by side.
 If one side of a belt is full, things that would otherwise be added to that side will patiently wait, and leave the other side empty.
 If for any reason one side of a line backs up and everything on it stops, things will keep moving along the other lane.
 You can put turns in a belt just fine, but if you have a T intersection, we don't get the nice curved belt graphic, and everything gets shoved to just one side of the belt.
 This is actually super useful for when you want to have two ingredients both going to the same machine just ridng along together, or making sure to use both side fully when bringing just all the ore ever from a big mining setup to some furnaces, and a horrible nightmare you have to clean up by hand if done accidentally, like in this example which would still work like this without the splitters.

-The rules of thumb to remember are that miners, both the early game burner ones you want to stop using ASAP and the superior electric ones, push things out, so everything so if you point one at a north-south running belt, everything ends up on the west side.
-Inserters meanwhile can grab from either side of a belt as needed, but will only ever place things on the far side of a belt.
+The rules of thumb to remember are that miners, both the early game burner ones you want to stop using ASAP and the superior electric ones, push things out, so if you pplop one on the west side of a north-south running belt, everything ends up on the west side (no inserter needed).
+Inserters meanwhile can grab from either side of a belt as needed, but will only ever place things on the far side of a belt from them.
 So again, inserter to the west of a belt, everything ends up on the east side.
+Inserting in the same way a belt is moving is technically consistent about where it drops, but if you rotate or mirror a design it can end up on the wrong side and really muck things up, so try to avoid those setups if there's any chance it'll matter.

 All of this matters a lot when you start getting late game recipes where 3 or more things go in and belts need to start pulling double duty.
 Especially science, where you eventually need every lab to have every flavor of science coming in at once.
 Also good to remember, as you upgrade to those electric drills: While burner drills both occupy and mine a 2x2 area, electric drills are 3x3 structures that mine out a 5x5 space.
 Good for covering weird corners/not leaving resources unmined because the belts and power lines have to go somewhere, but much easier if you aren't paying attention to those "expected yield" popups to get the odd bit of copper in your iron line or something and have it make something stop working until you go pull it out.